-From this information the Notional building is created using the following setup criteria:
+From this information the notional building is created using the following setup criteria:

 - The same geometry, orientation and operational usage as the building being evaluated. - The glazing area is not the same as the building being evaluated.
-Glazing area for the Notional building is based on a fixed percentage of each external wall and roof and is independent of the building type. - The same weather conditions are used as the building being evaluated. - Standard operating patterns (to allow consistent comparisons between buildings in the same sector). - Standardised assumptions for building fabric, glazing and HVAC plant efficiencies. - Any service not covered by Part L will be ignored in both the actual and notional building.
+Glazing area for the notional building is based on standard percentages of each external wall and roof. - The same weather conditions are used as the building being evaluated. - Standard operating patterns (to allow consistent comparisons between buildings in the same sector). - Standardised assumptions for building fabric, glazing and HVAC plant efficiencies. - Any services not covered by Part L will be ignored in both the actual and notional building.